1986–87 Alpha Ethniki

 The 1986–87 Alpha Ethniki was the 51st season of the highest football league of Greece.
 The season began on 7 September 1986 and ended on 7 June 1987.
 Olympiacos won their 25th Greek title and their first one in four years.
-The championship was marked by the strike declared by 12 teams in the last three games of the championship.
-As a result, most of the teams did not come to the last matches of the championship and were punished by deducting 6 points.
-The only ones who came and were not punished were Olympiacos, Panathinaikos, OFI and Panionios, which took the first four places in the standings.
+The championship was marked by the strike declared by 12 clubs in the last three matchdays of the championship.
+As a result, most of the clubs did not come to the last matches of the championship and were punished by deducting 6 points.
+The clubs that did not joined the strike were Olympiacos, Panathinaikos, OFI and Panionios, which finished at the first four places of the standings.

 The point system was: Win: 2 points - Draw: 1 point.